Solid Earth Geoscience Track

 Oral presentation of the material presented in , followed by an oral examination on the research completed, on the two declared areas of specialization, and on the student's proposal for his/her Ph.D. thesis.

 Demonstration of satisfactory academic progress by the successful completion of at least 7 courses.

 The aim of these requirements is to assure sufficient rigour, while leaving the student enough freedom to pursue his/her own interests.
 Reading courses may be designed to satisfy special needs.

-The 8 courses must include GEO505/506 Fundamentals of the Geosciences and at least 2 graduate or upper level undergraduate math, chemistry, engineering, or physics courses.
+The 7 courses must include GEO506 Fundamentals of the Geosciences II (required) and at least 2 graduate or upper level undergraduate math, chemistry, engineering, or physics courses.

 Options for the areas of specialization:

 The student has considerable freedom to choose his/her areas of specialization.
 Topics selected in the recent past include global seismology, lithospheric seismology, tectonophysics, fracture mechanics, inversion theory, structural geology, neotectonics, petrology, crystallography, mineralogy, mineral physics, mantle mineralogy, geodynamics, thermodynamics.